 - Beautiful - definitely a show-stopper on your dessert table

-- Delicious - fresh flavor, nice texture--not too sweet
+- Delicious – fresh flavor, nice texture–not too sweet

 Here's what you'll need:

-This is an intermediate-level recipe simply because it consists of four main components: cake, orange curd, frosting and glazed pecans.
+Italian Cream Cake consists of four main components: cake, orange curd, frosting and glazed pecans.

 - Flour, granulated sugar, powdered sugar, eggs, butter, baking soda, cornstarch, shortening, vanilla extract, corn syrup, coconut, orange juice, buttermilk, cream cheese, pecan halves, orange zest